MrCraftTeamMC/GrassLauncher-Java/Readme.md

 English | [中文](./Readme_cn.md)

 ## Introduction
-A simple cross-platform Minecraft Launcher (include client and server).
+A simple cross-platform Minecraft Server Launcher.

 Made with Java.
 UI is based in `javax.swing` and `java.awt`.